ArdenMa-Intel/nlp-architect/docs-source/source/absa_solution.rst

 Overview
 ========
-Aspect Based Sentiment Analysis is the task of co-extracting opinion terms and aspect terms (opinion targets) and the relations between them in a given corpus.
+Aspect Based Sentiment Analysis is the task of co-extracting opinion terms and aspect terms (opinion targets) and the relations between them in a given corpus. !!!!!
+ADDING MODIFICATION !!!!!

 Solution overview
 =================